gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 HTML5.DynamicDestination | x | If `true` , the application router allows to use this destination dynamically on host or path level.
 HTML5.SetXForwardedHeaders | x | If `true` , the application router adds X-Forwarded-(Host, Path, Proto) headers to the backend request.Default value is true. sap-client | x | If provided, the application router propagates the sap-client and its value as a header in the backend request.<br />This is expected by ABAP back-end systems.
+URL.headers.`<header-name>` | x | If provided, the application router propagates this special attribute in the destination as the header.
+The application router can get the headers list from the destination API.
+Existing request headers are not overwritten.

 <br />**Note:**
 * In case destination with the same name is defined both in environment destination and destination service, the destination configuration will load from the environment.